-In city government, Borras served as Deputy City Manager in the City of Hartford, CT, where he was responsible for the departments of finance, police, fire, code enforcement, information technology, purchasing, budget, and human relations.
-He also served as Deputy City Manager of New Rochelle, N.Y.
+In city government, Mr. Borras served as Deputy City Manager in the City of Hartford, CT, where he was responsible for the departments of finance, police, fire, code enforcement, information technology, purchasing, budget, and human relations.
+He also served as Deputy City Manager of New Rochelle, NY.

 Mr. Borras began his public sector career as Administrative Officer for the Office of the County